braimanm/uitaf-docs/docs/test_lab/example.md

 # Test Automation Example

 This test automation example uses the UITAF open-source framework to perform UI testing on the Vehicle Insurance Quote minimalistic application located at [http://uitaf.org/test/](http://uitaf.org/test/).
-The test is executed using the Chrome browser and is supported only by Java&nbsp;8.
+The test is set up to be executed in the Chrome browser.

 ## [Prerequisites](/getting_started/prerequsits)

 Before running the test, ensure that the following software is installed on the target machine:

-1. **JDK Version 8**: Ensure that Java 8 is installed, as the test is only supported by this version.
+1. **JDK**: Ensure that Java 11 or higher is installed on the machine.
 2. **Git**: Needed to clone the project repository.
 3. **Chrome Browser**: Ensure Chrome browser is installed on the machine where the test will run.
 4. **IntelliJ IDEA** (Optional): You can use IntelliJ to open and work with the project as a Maven project.